thevindu-w/clip_share_server/README.md

 #### Windows

 1. Place the `install-windows.bat` file and the `clip_share.exe` executable in the same folder. (the executable name may have suffixes)
 1. Double-click on the `install-windows.bat` installer script to run it.
 It will open a Command Prompt window.
 Follow the instructions on it to install ClipShare.
+(If double-clicking did not run the installer, right-click on it and select Run)

 <br>